TES Australia

 TES Australia is a free teaching resources website with over 565,000 resources.
-It launched in July 2013.
+It was launched in July 2013.

 History

-TES Australia is owned and operated by TES Connect, it is the world's largest supplier of educational teacher exchange resources.
+TES Australia is owned and operated by TES Connect, a supplier of educational teacher exchange resources.
 TES Connect was launched in April 2006 to provide teachers with a way to share and find resources.

 TES Australia was developed and launched in partnership with the Board of Studies, the Australian Education Union and the Centre for Professional Learning New South Wales to offer a free online platform for high-quality teaching resources mapped to the Australian curriculum.

 Resources and Community

 TES Australia launched with over 565,000 resources arranged by stage, subject and topic.
 As well as pre-school/early childhood, primary and secondary-level resources, the site also has resources suitable for whole school topics and for children with special educational needs.

 Teachers can also get news and information about the Australian Curriculum in a dedicated information centre.